izzy2lost/UnrealEngineUWP/Engine/Plugins/Experimental/Mover/README.md

 ### Layered Moves

 **Layered moves** represent temporary additional movement.
-For example, a constant force launching up into the air, a homing force that moves you towards an enemy, or even animation-driven root motion.
+For example, a constant force briefly launching up into the air, a homing force that moves you towards an enemy, or even animation-driven root motion.

 They only generate a proposed move, and rely on the active movement mode to execute it.

 Multiple layered moves can be active at a time, and their moves can be mixed with other influences.
 Their lifetime can have a duration or be instantaneous, as well as surviving transitions between modes.

+### Instant Movement Effects

+**Instant movement effects** can affect movement state directly on a Mover-based actor during simulation without consuming time.
+They are only applied during a simulation tick and then removed.

+Multiple instant effects can be queued and will be executed sequentially as soon as possible.
+These execution windows occur at the beginning and end of each simulation step, including between substeps (for example, if the mode changed from falling to walking halfway through the sim tick).

+This could be used for teleporting, applying instantaneous launch velocities, or forcing a movement mode change.

+### Movement Modifiers

+**Movement Modifiers** are used to apply changes that *indirectly influence* the movement simulation, without proposing or executing any movement, but still in sync with the simulation.

+Common uses would be for movement "stance" changes like crouching, stealth, etc. or other mechanics requiring a number of settings to change together.

 ### Transitions

 **Transitions** are objects that evaluate whether a Mover actor should change its mode, based on the current state.
 It can also trigger side effects when activated.

-They can be associated with a particular mode, only evaluated when that mode is active.
-Or they can be global and evalutated no matter what mode the Mover actor is in.
+They can set up to only evaluate when a particular mode is active, or they can be global and evalutated regardless of the current mode.

 The use of transitions is optional, with other methods of switching modes available.

+### Backend Liaisons

+A Mover-based actor requires a MoverComponent (an ActorComponent type) to operate.
+This is the main object that other systems interface with.
+Unlike many ActorComponents that use TickComponent to drive updating, Mover relies on an external "backend" to drive it.

+The liaison acts as an intermediary between the MoverComponent and the backend, passing function calls or events when it's time to produce input, advance the simulation, etc.  Current backend liaisons can interface with the Network Prediction Plugin or Chaos' Networked Physics system.
+There is also a simple "standalone" liaison that can be used for non-networked play with kinematic movement.

 ### Other Concepts

 - **Composable Input and Sync State:** Inputs are authored by the controlling owner, and influence a movement simulation step.
 Sync state is a snapshot that describes a Mover actor's movement at a point in time.
 Both inputs and sync state can have custom struct data attached to them dynamically.

 - **Shared Settings:** Collections of properties that multiple movement objects share, to avoid duplication of settings between decoupled objects.
 The list is managed by MoverComponent based on which settings classes its modes call for.
+Your custom modes are not required to use Shared Settings and may approach settings differently, for example having a self-contained set of properties or referencing an external data table.

+- **Persistent Sync State Data Types:** There is almost always state data that you want to carry over from the previous frame, especially core movement data such as position.
+Adding types to this array allows carry-over of types to automatically happen.
+Any state data *not* present on this list will have to be added every frame.

+- **Input Production:** Mover does not deal directly with Unreal's input systems such as Enhanced Input.
+Projects instead should translate input events into InputCmd structure(s) that get submitted just before simulation frames, via the ProduceInput interface.
+AMoverExamplesCharacter's use of OnProduceInput shows a C++ method.
+The AnimatedMannyPawnExtended BP in the MoverExamples plugin adds additional inputs via the "On Produce Input" function implementation.

+- **Trajectory Prediction:** Mover provides a method to get samples that predict where an actor will end up in the future via the GetPredictedTrajectory function.
+This is useful in support of advanced animation techniques like Motion Matching.
+As of 5.5, this is based on the most recent state and inputs.
+Options and customization will be expanded in the future.

+- **Nav Mover Component:** (optional) This is a component meant to house navigation movement specific settings and functionality.
+It is designed to live alongside the MoverComponent attached to the same actor.

 - **Movement Utility Libraries:** (optional) These are collection of functions useful for crafting movement, typically callable from Blueprints.
 When implementing the default movement set, we attempted to break the methods into these libraries where possible, so that developers can make use of them in their own movement.